-One escalation in info security is to harden your OS to minimise exposure to some of the more lazy ambient harvesting the gangsters/feds/gangster-feds can do.
+One escalation in information security is to harden your OS to minimise exposure to some of the more lazy ambient harvesting of confidential information certain gangsters/feds/gangster-feds/etc could do if you had come to their attention.
 This is probably something that is worth your time if you are, for example, a journalist in a free-press-hostile state.
 You might want a hardened mobile device also.

 Quotes are taken from distrowatch.com unless otherwise stated.
 See their security-focussed distro list also.

 Hardened distros try to avoid the default not-especially-secure setup of computers that are designed to be friendly and welcoming and easy to do things on.
 But perhaps you want to have a computer that only lets you do things that are secure?

 ParrotOS (Parrot Security, ParrotOS) is a free and open source GNU/Linux distribution based on Debian Testing designed for security experts, developers and privacy aware people.